DS4PS/cpp-524-sum-2020/core-concepts.md

 -----

-**The counterfactual is operationalized by identifying a group that you believe represents what the treatment group would be like without the treatment.**
+**The counterfactual is operationalized by identifying a group that you believe represents what the treatment group would look like if they receive no treatment.**

 ----